freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-basic-dom-manipulation-by-building-a-role-playing-game/62a8ad8e01d7cb0deae5ec66.md

 # --description--

-Create another property in your object called `button functions`.
+Create another property in your object called `"button functions"`.
 Give this property an array containing the three functions assigned to the `onclick` properties in the `goTown` function.
 Remember that these functions are variables, not strings, and should not be wrapped in quotes.

 # --hints--

-Your first `locations` object should have a `button functions` property.
+Your first `locations` object should have a `"button functions"` property.

 ```js
 assert.isDefined(locations[0]["button functions"]);
 ```

-Your `button functions` property should be an array.
+Your `"button functions"` property should be an array.

 ```js
 assert.isArray(locations[0]["button functions"]);
 ```

-Your `button functions` property should have three values in it.
+Your `"button functions"` property should have three values in it.

 ```js
 assert.lengthOf(locations[0]["button functions"], 3);
 ```

-Your first `button functions` array value should be the function `goStore`.
+Your first `"button functions"` array value should be the function `goStore`.

 ```js
 assert.equal(locations[0]["button functions"][0], goStore);
 ```

-Your second `button functions` array value should be the function `goCave`.
+Your second `"button functions"` array value should be the function `goCave`.

 ```js
 assert.equal(locations[0]["button functions"][1], goCave);
 ```

-Your third `button functions` array value should be the function `fightDragon`.
+Your third `"button functions"` array value should be the function `fightDragon`.

 ```js
 assert.equal(locations[0]["button functions"][2], fightDragon);